wictory/ParallaxEdu2015-Ex2/README.md

 $ cd ParallaxEdu2015-Ex2
 $ ./compile_capture_show.sh # Compile capture_show.cpp
 $ ./run_capture_show_webcam.sh # Run the program using the webcam (only works on Linux)
+$ ./download_video.sh # Download a video if you can't run with webcam
+$ ./run_capture_show.sh # Run the program without webcam
 ```